 Trigger Warning: Those who have experienced sexual assault may have a difficult time reading the following information.
 If you have been a victim of sexual harassment or assault in the workplace, know that help is available.

-Sexual harassment in the workplace is against the law.
-Under Title VII of the Civil Rights Act of 1964, discrimation against employees on the basis of sex is prohibited.
+Sexual harassment in the workplace is illegal under Federal Law.
+Under Title VII of the Civil Rights Act of 1964, discrimination against employees on the basis of sex is prohibited.

 If you’ve been sexually harassed, you have the legal right to file a claim against your employer.
-When harassment occurs in the workplace, you’ll need to touch base with an employment lawyer to determine the merits of your case.
+When harassment occurs in the workplace, you’ll need to touch base with an employment lawyer to determine the merits of your sexual harassment lawsuit.

 Before you take legal action, it’s important to understand how workplace sexual harassment is defined within the law and what you need to do to build an effective case.

 Defining Sexual Harassment In The Workplace

 It’s important to keep in mind that the behavior doesn’t have to necessarily be sexual in nature, and can simply include offensive comments to do with someone’s sex.

 Two Forms Of Workplace Sexual Harassment

-For most legal cases involving workplace sexual harassment, there are two categories: quid pro quo harassment and a hostile work environment.
+There are two types of sexual harassment in most legal cases: quid pro quo harassment and a hostile work environment.

 Quid Pro Quo Harassment